 The Campaign has outlined five key roles to support this collective effort:

-5. Celebrate partner successes and clearly communicate possibilities to realize the four-pillar framework across the state
+5. Celebrate partner successes and clearly communicate possibilities to realize the four-pillars across the state